· David Cruz · Schools & Compliance · 12 min read

 FERPA Guide for School-Based ABA - What Every District Needs to Know

-Understand how FERPA protects behavioral data in schools, how it differs from HIPAA, and what to look for in compliant ABA data tools.
+Understand how FERPA protects behavioral data in schools, how it differs from HIPAA, and what to look for in compliant ABA data collection apps.

 Key Takeaways

 Student behavioral health records in schools fall under FERPA, not HIPAA.
 Schools are not HIPAA-covered entities for student education records.
 FERPA protects IEPs, Behavior Support Plans (BSPs), behavioral data, evaluations, and medication records.
 Parents have the right to inspect, review, and request corrections to these records.
 When students turn 18, these rights transfer to them.
-When selecting ABA data collection software, districts need vendors that operate as “school officials” under their direct control with proper data use agreements.
+When selecting ABA data collection software, districts need vendors that operate as “school officials” under their direct control with proper agreements governing data use.

 If you’re a school administrator, special education director, or BCBA working in schools, understanding FERPA is essential.
 Not just because compliance matters - but because families trust you with sensitive information about their children.

-This guide covers what FERPA protects, how it differs from HIPAA, parent rights, disclosure exceptions, and what to look for when evaluating behavior data tools for your district.
+This guide covers what FERPA protects, how it differs from HIPAA, parent rights, disclosure exceptions, and what to look for when evaluating behavior data collection apps for your district.

 What is FERPA?